-The plateia also contains a wonderful collection of religious icon paintings, housed inside the strong walls of the much older church of Agios Minas, and the Basilica of Agia Ekaterini, (Saint Katherine) built in 1555 and the site of a renowned school of Renaissance painters and writers in the 16th and 17th Centuries.
+The square, also contains a wonderful collection of religious icon paintings, housed inside the strong walls of the much older church of Agios Minas, and the Basilica of Agia Ekaterini, (Saint Katherine) built in 1555 and the site of a renowned school of Renaissance painters and writers in the 16th and 17th Centuries.

 Plateia Eleftherias or Freedom Square

 Eleftherias Square is the central square of Heraklion.
 The free space in which Eleftherias Square has been formed today, during the Venetian rule, was used for the exercise of the mercenary army of the Venetians.